d3x41/documentation-dev/md/tools/packages.md

 Forked to adapt the distributed version to the version required by GNS3

 ### netsniff-ng
-Forked to replace ntpsec by chrony as recommanded package
+Forked to replace ntpsec by chrony as recommended package

 ### timeshift
 Forked to add few Kaisen specific patches